lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
 The resulting packet after header compression (whose header may or may not actually be smaller than that of the original packet) is called a SCHC Packet.
 If the SCHC Packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the SCHC Packet.
 The SCHC Packet or the SCHC Fragments are then transmitted over the LPWAN.
 The reciprocal operations take place at the receiver.
-This process is illustrated by {{Fig-Operations}}.
+This process is illustrated in {{Fig-Operations}}.

 ~~~~